hmcts/probate-back-office/README.md

 If you choose to run back-office/CFTlib while pointing to AAT services (IDAM, CCD data store etc), do not set USE_DOCKER_WITH_CFTLIB env variable.

-Note: Upon running bootWithCcd, an env file (.aat-env) will be created/overwritten which contains all the AAT endpoints and secrets to call those endpoints.
+Upon running bootWithCcd, an env file (.aat-env) will be created/overwritten which contains all the AAT endpoints and secrets to call those endpoints.

+Testing: Running end-to-end (e2e) tests using this setup is WIP so continue to use the 'With Docker' setup if you want to run e2e tests locally.

+### More information

 ##### Accessing databases